owhefave/alx-system_engineering-devops/README.md

-This is a session on basics of shelll scripting
+This is a session on basics of shelll script